Squeegee workers could be cited at Denver intersections or highways

 Police in Denver are warning windshield washers that they could be cited at Denver intersections.

-This scenario has become so normal that one can actually count on a handful of people waiting for these workers to stop them at busy intersections.
-Their ultimate goal is to wipe a windshield to make a buck or two.
+This scenario has become so normal that drivers can actually count on a handful of people waiting for them at busy intersections.
+For the windshield washers, their ultimate goal is to make a buck or two.

 Groups of squeegee workers say Denver Police have stopped by a number of intersections and highways to hand out fliers letting them know that what they're doing is illegal - more specifically walking through intersections and asking for money.
 However, the groups say this is their only way of making ends meet.